ankitnewjobs/Terraform/Day:- 08 Providers-Dependency-Lock-File/Readme.md

 # Create Resources using Terraform Apply
 terraform apply
 ```
-- Discuss about following 3 items in `.terraform.lock.hcl`
+- Discuss following 3 items in `.terraform.lock.hcl`
 1. Provider Version
 2. Version Constraints
 3. Hashes

 ## Step-05: Upgrade the Azure provider version
-- For Azure Provider, with version constraint `version = ">= 2.0.0"`, it is going to upgrade to latest version with command `terraform init -upgrade`
+- For Azure Provider, with version constraint `version = ">= 2.0.0"`, it is going to upgrade to the latest version with the command `terraform init -upgrade`
 ```t
 # c1-versions.tf - Comment 1.44.0  and Uncomment ">= 2.0"
       #version = "1.44.0"